jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 - `--out <file>` – Writes the itinerary JSON to the specified path in addition to printing it to stdout, overwriting the file if it exists.
 - `--kml [file]` – Generates a KML representation.
 With a path argument, the KML is written to that file; otherwise, it is printed to stdout.
+- `--csv <file>` – Exports a CSV of store stops with arrival and departure times.

 ### Travel time adjustments and risk